 MLPB has successfully supported MA-based ACOs and CPs with a range of TA services, including social determinants of health screening tool and workflow development, workforce training, identification of equity-advancing interventions, and curation of the human services landscape in the Flexible Services Program context.
 We also are a TA provider in other states including RI, CA, FL, and VT.

 The statements in this document are made solely by MLPB.
 No statement in this document should be construed as an official position of or endorsement by Abt Associates Inc. or the Massachusetts Executive Office of Health and Human Services.

-We are invested in supporting ACOs and CPs committed to best-practice, patient-centered strategies in this new value-based frontier—especially as they build and attempt to support pioneering new care teams charged with this work.
+We are invested in supporting ACOs and CPs committed to best-practice, person-centered strategies in this new value-based frontier—especially as they build and support pioneering new care teams charged with this work.
 MLPB is well-positioned to support ACOs and CPs who appreciate the relationship between population management and health equity progress – related but distinct goals and efforts.

 ORGANIZATION FUN FACTS

 - We host regular, internal “DiversiTeas” that spotlight key challenges and best practices impacting culturally dexterous and inclusive service delivery.